-Failure to follow safety warnings exactly could result in serious injury or property damage.

-Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.
+- Failure to follow safety warnings exactly could result in serious injury or property damage. - Installation and service must be performed by a qualified installer, service agency or the gas supplier. - Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.